Episode 30

 How to Create Breakthrough Worldwide Hits, with Amy Jo Kim

-• “Super Fans” and why they are critical to getting a “beachhead” in the market
+• What are “Super Fans” and why they are critical to getting a “beachhead” in the market

 • Why the “Fast Follow” method limits growth potential